tjx666/open-in-external-app/README.md

                 // title will be shown in the drop list if there are several apps {
                     "title": "chrome",
-                    "openCommand": "C:\\Program Files (x86)\\Google\\Chrome\\Application\\chrome.exe"
+                    // On MacOS, openCommand should be 'Google Chrome.app' "openCommand": "C:\\Program Files (x86)\\Google\\Chrome\\Application\\chrome.exe"
                 },
                 {
                     "title": "firefox",
-                    "openCommand": "C:\\Program Files\\Firefox Developer Edition\\firefox.exe",
+                    // On MacOS, openCommand should be 'Firefox Developer Edition.app' "openCommand": "C:\\Program Files\\Firefox Developer Edition\\firefox.exe",
                     // open in firefox under private mode "args": ["-private-window"]